OSC/ood-documentation/source/app-development/interactive/view.rst

 This connection view will be retained for a week in 'My Interactive Sessions' for debugging purposes.
-The link to Session ID opens a files app directly to the root of the batch connect app.
+The link to Session ID opens a files app directly to the output of the batch connect app.

 .. danger::